 Violation of this policy: students whose clothing does not meet school requirements will not be allowed in class; students will be asked to correct any dress code violations by changing, contacting family to have appropriate clothing brought to them, or accessing the RINI supply of scrub top and bottoms as available - students will be loaned a uniform the first time there is a need, and then will be required to sign a form agreeing to pay \$1.00 per item for cleaning costs.
-There is no guarantee that RINI will have all sizes or specific colors; this is an "as available" option and should not be used on a regular basis.
+There is no guarantee that RINI will have all sizes or specific colors; this is an "as available" option, and should not be used on a regular basis.

 There may be times when school uniforms may not be required and then appropriate dress is expected.
 Clothing that promotes or portrays violence, offensive language, drugs or alcohol is not allowed.
 Sleepwear, pajama bottoms or slippers will not be worn in school.
 Clothing, for both males and females, that is revealing is not allowed.
 Muscle shirts, halter tops, or shirts that expose the midriff will not be allowed; skimpy or cut pants or shorts will not be allowed.
-Students and parents will be informed of the dress down day and the dress expectations throughout the year.